silviapfeiffer/external-videos/readme.txt

 == Screenshots ==

-1. assets/screenshot-1.jpg : a list of the video posts in the admin interface
+1. List of the video posts in the admin interface
-2. assets/screenshot-2.jpg : the setup page for the plugin
+2. Setup page for the plugin
-3. assets/screenshot-3.jpg : the setup page for a video host
+3. Setup page for a video host
-4. assets/screenshot-4.jpg : the setup page for the widget of recent videos
+4. Setup page for the widget of recent videos
-5. assets/screenshot-5.jpg : a gallery created by the [external-videos] shortcode; also note the recent videos widget on the right
+5. Gallery created by the [external-videos] shortcode; also note recent videos widget on the right
-6. assets/screenshot-6.jpg : a video page as automatically created by the plugin
+6. Video page (archive) as automatically created by the plugin
-7. assets/screenshot-7.jpg : inserting External Videos into any page or post via the Media Uploader
+7. Media Uploader: inserting External Videos into any page or post

 == Changelog ==